 This is a 64 bit plug-in which works only with 64 bit Rhinoceros 5.

-Screen capture taken after a stability analysis was performed on a small sailboat showing the main dialog along with stability, trim, and points of interest graphs.
+Screen capture taken after a stability analysis was performed on a sailboat showing the main dialog along with stability, trim, and points of interest graphs.

 Curves of form graph.